 Because flat roofs require specialized materials and construction methods, any roofer you choose to work on yours should have a large resume of past work on flat roofs.
 For instance, a worker who doesn’t have a lot of experience with flat roofs may not understand how to apply waterproof sealants.
-Often, the end result is tiny pinhole-sized punctures in the seal, which, although small, can do a lot of damage.
+Often, the end result is tiny pinhole-sized punctures in the seal, which—although small—can do a lot of damage.

 In fact, a lot of the time when a flat roof starts leaking, the root of the problem is one of these tiny puncture marks.
 Hiring a professional who knows their stuff will save you this potential headache—good news if you live in a wet or snowy climate.

 If your drainage system isn’t functioning well, it can cause water to pool on the top of the roof.
 That’s a problem for a couple of reasons.
-For one thing, it makes you more prone to leaks.
+First, it makes you more prone to leaks.
 For another, it adds weight to roof surfaces—and water isn’t exactly light.

-High Winds Also Create Problems
+High Winds Also Create Problems for Flat Roofed Houses

-This usually happens when the installer uses the wrong kind of nail or screw to attach the roof material in place—in fact, sometimes, roofers may only use staples, which is not appropriate at all.
+This usually happens when the installer uses the wrong kind of nail or screw to attach the roof material in place.
+In fact, sometimes, roofers may only use staples, which is not appropriate at all.
 If you’re in the market to have your flat roof replaced and you live in an area with high winds, make sure to ask your installer how they plan to prevent lifts.